stevearc/pypicloud/doc/topics/storage.rst

 Storage Backends
 ================
-The storage backend is where the package files are ultimately stored for the long-term.
+The storage backend is where the actual package files are kept.

 Files
 -----
-This will store your packages in a directory.
+This will store your packages in a directory on disk.
 It's much simpler and faster to set up if you don't need the reliability and scalability of S3.

 Set ``pypi.storage = file`` OR ``pypi.storage = pypicloud.storage.FileStorage``
 OR leave it out completely since this is the default.